• Skip to main content

 • Pre-heat oven to 220 Cº (428 F).

-• Place the diced pumpkin, carrot, potatoes, onion and garlic onto 1-2 large baking trays (don't crowd them).
-Coat the vegetables with olive oil and roast for 25-30 minutes, or until they are tender and slightly browned on the edges.
+• Place the diced pumpkin, carrot, potatoes, onion and garlic onto 1-2 large baking trays (don't crowd the vegetables or they will steam).

-• Place the roasted vegetables and garlic into a large pot with the vegetable stock.
-Bring to the boil over medium heat and then simmer, covered, over low-medium heat for 5-10 minutes, or until the vegetables are very soft.
+• Bring to the boil over medium-high heat and then simmer, covered, over low-medium heat for 5-10 minutes, or until the vegetables are very soft.

 • Turn the heat off and allow the soup to cool slightly.
 Using a stick or large blender, blend the soup until smooth.
-Taste the soup and season with salt and pepper to taste.
-Stir through the cream or sour cream, until combined.
+Take care blending hot soup, it may spit if blended when too hot.

 Notes